 Many installers have ventured into the industry without a true understanding of the market and the large capital investment required.
 For many, reality soon replaces perception as it becomes evident that polishing concrete requires a high level of concrete expertise, on-the-job experience, and some deep pockets to survive the initial startup.

 The biggest mistake installers new to polishing make is to assume that all concrete is a good candidate for polishing.
 With polishing, the concrete you start with has the biggest impact on what you end up with, and in many cases, the installer has no control in how the concrete is placed and finished.

 Learning to read concrete is an art that comes with years of being on the floor behind the machine, a fact often missed by the novice installer.

 In recent years, the level of education provided by the supply side of the industry regarding the reality of what it takes to be successful has been increasing.
-This trend needs to continue, with emphasis not only directed toward the installer side of the business but to end users as well.
+This trend needs to continue, with an emphasis not only directed toward the installer side of the business but to end-users as well.

 Barefoot Concrete offers polished concrete coating systems that are carried out in a multi-step mechanical process, with or without aggregate exposure.
 The most popular finish is grinding the concrete surface to expose aggregates or stones in the concrete and showing the natural beauty of the stone.